| |

 These are for measuring liquid volume and they come in plastic, metal or in glass.
 Their units of measurement are printed on them and consist of the following: millilitres (ml), litres (L) or fluid ounces (fl. oz).

 Some may also have ‘cup’ as a unit of measurement on them.
-This is often used in American & Canadian recipes and measuring cups will also be discussed next.
-Please note that ‘cup’ measurements on these jugs are usually for liquid ingredients.
+This is often used in American & Canadian recipes.
+But please note that ‘cup’ measurements on these jugs are for liquid ingredients & not to be confused with cups of dry ingredients.

 Sieve

 I find these standard sieves to be better than ‘the sieve jugs, (known as a sifter).
-Whilst these have markings on them to show your volume, you must squeeze the handle lots of times to sieve the ingredient.
+Whilst these have markings on them to show your volume, you must squeeze the handle so many times to sieve the ingredient.
 Not only that, but they don’t come in a big enough size for me.

 Later on you might want an extra small sieve, about tea strainer size or a bit bigger.
 This can be used for dusting icing sugar, (powdered sugar), over your cakes.
 Remember to always sieve icing/powdered sugar.